What is the Best Form of B12 for You?

 It seems there may be a general lack of education available to most doctors about the different forms of B12 and what those forms are as well as how they get converted within the body and what each is most beneficial for (not to mention which set of genes or genetic mutations could benefit most from which B12 type).
 So do your homework when it comes to B12 to see which you may tolerate the best.

 The most common form of B12 that you’ll find everywhere is cyanocobalamin and it is not very active or beneficial to the body because the absorption rate is fairly low and it has some cyanide content.
-It doesn’t absorb well because the body has to convert it first into hydroxocobalamin, and from there the hydroxocobalamin has to be converted into both adenosylcobalamin and methylcobalamin.
-But if the body has genetic mutations then these conversions don’t happen well at all and the effect is that the body cannot absorb or use of the nutrient very well.
+It is cheap and it's usually what's found in vitamins as well as fortified foods.
+Cyanocobalamin does not absorb well because the body has to convert it a few times before it becomes bioidentical and available for use.
+Cyanocobalamin must first get converted into hydroxocobalamin before the body can actually use the B12, and from there the hydroxocobalamin then gets converted into both adenosylcobalamin and methylcobalamin which have further downstream effects.
+If the body has genetic mutations then any of these conversions may not happen well and the effect is that the cells cannot absorb or use the nutrient properly.

 What is the best way to take B12 – pill, shot, sublingual?

 Note: Different manufacturers use different terms for tablets that are meant to dissolve sublingually in the mouth, but “sublingual” is considered a pharmaceutical term by the FDA, so dietary supplements are moving away from using that term.
-However, it doesn’t really matter what term or form you use (chewable tablet, lozenge, sublingual tablet, liquid, etc.) for maximum absorption the main idea is to hold it in your mouth for 90 seconds or more, if you can (if you forget, don’t worry, since you’re taking the active form, your body will still get some benefit even if you swallow it whole).
-Another way to absorb B12 is muscularly through shots, however, the research tells us that sublingual (or mouth) absorption is equally as effective as muscular absorption … though shots may cost significantly more money.
+However, it doesn’t really matter what term you use (chewable tablet, lozenge, sublingual tablet, liquid, etc.) for maximum absorption the main idea is to hold it in your mouth for as long as you can.
+Another way to absorb B12 is intramuscularly through shots, however, as noted above, the research tells us that sublingual (or mouth) absorption is even more effective than absorption via the muscles … and shots may cost significantly more money.
 Also, be aware with shots (many doctors still give cyanocobalamin shots) that though you may need higher doses of active B12(s) (like myself), you may not do well when given higher doses of cyanocobalamin in a shot because your body may not be able to do the conversions and you could have negative side effects.

 What does it mean if your B12 blood serum level comes back high?

 The most important thing to realize is that blood tests for B12 are highly inaccurate at detecting actual cellular levels of B12 (meaning the B12 that’s available for the cells to use).
-Studies have shown that people can have high or normal B12 levels in the blood and actually show virtually no B12 in the spinal fluid, meaning the B12 is not being transported from the blood stream into the cells where it should be absorbed and used.
+Studies have shown that people can have high or normal B12 levels in the blood and also show virtually no B12 in the spinal fluid, meaning the B12 is not being transported from the blood stream into the cells where it should be absorbed and used.
+So high B12 blood serum tests typically mean you are not converting, transporting or absorbing B12 properly.

 What can you do if you have high B12 blood test results?